MattPickard/Project_Portfolio/Memior Project/README.md

 ### Version 2 Insights:

-While there are many more techniques that could improve this pipeline's performance, I feel happy that I was able to demonstrate the power of an ensemble approach to RAG.
-With most ensemble designs, it is important to note that by adding more techniques and complexity, the pipeline becomes slower.
-Personally, the wait times didn't bother me much for my use case, but there are always considerations with regards to other use cases where speed is a priority.
-There is a clear complexity-speed trade-off in RAG implimentations that should be considered and balanced.
+While there are numerous additional techniques that could enhance the performance of this pipeline, I am pleased to have demonstrated the effectiveness of an ensemble approach to RAG.
+It is crucial to understand that incorporating more techniques and complexity into most ensemble designs can lead to slower pipeline performance.
+In my specific use case, the wait times were acceptable; however, it is important to consider that other use cases may prioritize speed.
+Therefore, one should recognize and balance the trade-off between complexity and speed in RAG implementations.

-One more thing I'd like to emphasize is the importance of prompt engineering in the success of this pipeline, and likely even more important in more complex pipelines.
-The quality of both retrieval and response were heavily dependent on the prompt templates used.
+Additionally, I want to highlight the critical role of prompt engineering in the success of this pipeline, which becomes even more vital in more complex systems.
+The effectiveness of both retrieval and response quality is significantly influenced by the prompt templates utilized.

 <a name ="microsoft-graphrag"></a>